bifravst/package-layered-lambdas/README.md

 [this blog post](https://coderbyheart.com/how-i-package-typescript-lambdas-for-aws/).

-Also, have a look at the [test stack](./cdk/cloudformation.ts), which uses this library to publish a lambda.
+Also, have a look at the [test stack](./cdk/cloudformation.ts), which uses this library to publish a lambda and especially the [`cdk/prepareResources.ts`](./cdk/prepareResources.ts) which shows how to package a lambda and a layer.

 ## Use with Yarn